Skip to main content

 Indigenous communities in Quebec can train and license their own midwives.
 These programs are home-grown.
 Graduates can be licensed by the Band Council and only work on territory OR they can be licensed like the university graduates.

-The oldest community-based Indigenous midwifery education program is in Nunavik and has been running since 1985.
-Inuk midwives take care of all the pregnant people on territory throughout all the life stages.
+The oldest community-based, Indigenous midwifery education program is in Nunavik and has been running since 1985.
+Inuit kaa utinaausuuch (midwives) take care of all the pregnant people on territory throughout all the life stages.
 95% of Inuit births are on-territory, and they have excellent outcomes.

 Explore more